Ran56/InfinityGamesFactory/README.md

         2. consumer: listening and handling messages
 * Development Approaches
     1. Create User, Role, Company, Console, and Game
-    2. Pull and run PostgresSQL images to start container by using Docker
+    2. Pull and run PostgreSQL images to start container by using Docker
     3. Migrate database schema by Flyway
     4. Apply Hibernate to do object-relational mapping to model
     5. Implement application layer (persistence layer, business service and controller)